whj0401/SafeSCA/src/src_preprocess/README.md

 # How to use

+Due to privacy issues, we do not release our dataset at current stage.
+Interested readers can download some repositories first, and run the following scripts to build a OSS database.

 ```
 # Modifying config.py to set directories
 # `repo_src_root` is the directories for storing all repos' source code